 However, the prices of vinyl vary greatly depending upon which type you are purchasing.
 Also, you should keep in mind that vinyl can tear and dent easily.
 I can attest to this personally.

 When I was in middle school we kept a friend of the family’s dog for a week while they went on vacation.
 It stayed in the kitchen at night.
-This dog used its toe nail to cause a tiny slit in the floor.
+This dog used its toenail to cause a tiny slit in the floor.
 It had a whole section of our floor destroyed by the end of the week.
 We had to lay a whole new floor that year.

 Cork flooring has so many wonderful benefits to it.
 It is a great insulator meaning you won’t walk on it in bare feet and be cold.
 It is also soft which will feel good on your feet, too.
 If you are worried about germs this type of floor is mold resistant and antimicrobial.

 Plus, it is also environmentally friendly and great at absorbing sounds.
-The downsides to cork is that furniture can leave indentions on it, and it can become discolored by the sunlight.
+The downsides to cork are that furniture can leave indentions on it, and it can become discolored by the sunlight.
 It will also be ruined if standing water is left on it.

 Rubber flooring might sound odd to you but there are a few cases where it would probably be a good option.
 If you need a floor with a little give to it and one that will absorb some noise, then rubber flooring could be what you’ve been looking for.

 So keep rubber flooring in mind if you have a gym or an athletic setting in your home.
-It isn’t super soft but if you are working out on it, it should feel good to your joints.
+It isn’t super soft but if you are working out on it, it should feel good for your joints.

 8. Penny Flooring